jdreaver/rust-os/README.md

   - Show register values, internal structures, etc
   - Have help be meaningful
   - Split up tests and have subcommands like `test all` (all can be optional) `test interrupts`, `test memory-mappings`, etc
+  - Eventually replace using the serial device with vsock or virtio-console for speed.
+Maybe the primary interface to the OS could be a TUI, which would be super neat!
 - IOAPIC: Make IOAPIC IRQ numbers an enum for better safety, and throw an error if IOAPIC enum assigned to twice
   - Or, perhaps we dynamically assign these for the ones that don't need to be well-known, like the keyboard one
 - Investigate if we should be doing `apic::end_of_interrupt` for handlers on their behalf or not.